 Non-intrusive surveys are an effective and agile way of surveying sensitive buildings where noise, damage and dust are not feasible.
+They also provide extensive and cost effective coverage to confirm the findings of intrusive investigations.

 We use our PS 1000 X-SCAN concrete scanner to provide structural analysis and locate embedded objects in multiple layers.
 The device is capable of scanning to a detection depth of 300mm and has a localisation accuracy of ±10mm.